undergrad-partner-school

 Student Organizations

-According to recently gathered data, there are 58 open-membership organizations at Lenoir-Rhyne University.
-The percentage of male students who are members of organizations is 9 and female students 13.
-The student organization that attracts the greatest number of students is SEEDS of LRU, followed by Greek Organizations and Black Student Alliance.
-Other popular organizations among the students at Lenoir-Rhyne University are CAB and InterVarsity.
+This school has 58 open-membership student organizations you can participate in.
+At this school, 9% of male students are members of social organizations, while that percentage is 13 for female students.
+The student organization that has the biggest membership is SEEDS of LRU, followed by Greek Organizations and Black Student Alliance.
+Other popular student organizations at this school are CAB and InterVarsity.

-If you are interested in music, you can join the Lenoir-Rhyne University band or chorus.
-There is a drama club you can join if acting is something that interests you.
+Students who have a talent for music can join the Lenoir-Rhyne University band or chorus.
+For students with a talent for acting, there is a drama club.
 Interested in media and communication?
 Lenoir-Rhyne University publishes its own newspaper and has its own radio station.

 Student Services

-At Lenoir-Rhyne University, there are many amenities required for a comfortable and safe life on campus.
+At Lenoir-Rhyne University, there are many amenities required for a pleasant and safe life on campus.

-There are phone and alarm devices that can be accessed 24/7 for emergency situations.
+There are 24-hour emergency phone and alarm devices.
 There are electronically operated dormitory entrances.
-There is a 24-hour security patrol.
-Theer is a nighttime transportation/escort service.
+There is a round-the-clock security patrol.
+The transport/escort service operates during late hours.

-There is a medical clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of Lenoir-Rhyne University.

-All in all, campus life at Lenoir-Rhyne University is rich and vibrant and provides everything most students need.
+All in all, campus life at Lenoir-Rhyne University is rich and vibrant and provides all you need for a comfortable stay.

 Career Services